Correlation Analysis in Pyleoclim#

 We see that Spearman’s \(\rho\) yields results very close to Pearson’s \(r\) (the phase randomization test is now at the edge of significance), so nonlinearity is probably not a main concern.
 Quantitatively, Kendall’s \(\tau\) estimates a lower absolute correlation, but assessments of significance are the same as before: the built-in test suggests a highly significant correlation, a result contradicted by the surrogates.
 All in all, a reasonable investigator would dismiss this correlation between median age models as non significant.

-We now tackle the other 2 pitfalls presented in Hu et al (2017): (1) age uncertainties, and (2) the multiple comparisons problem.
-The first can tinker with the time axis and make features appear to line up, or more likely, destroy phase relationships that existed in the data prior to dating.
-The second can create the appearance of significant results because , at the 5% level, 5% of tests will return a false positive, so if thousands of comparisons are carried out (as is the case here), then one expects that a non-trivial number of them will be identified as “significant” at that level (\(p<0.05\)).
-A solution to this problem was worked out in 1995 as false-discovery rate procedure (FDR), which is implemented in Pyleoclim.
+We now tackle the multiple comparisons problem, which can create the appearance of significant results because, at the 5% level, 5% of tests will return a false positive, so if thousands of comparisons are carried out (as is the case here), then one expects that a few dozen of them will be identified as “significant” at that level (\(\alpha=0.05\)).
+A solution to this problem was worked out in 1995 as the false-discovery rate procedure (FDR), which is implemented in Pyleoclim.

 The latter can carry out correlations between EnsembleSeries objects, and here the result has more features.
 This calculation, using 1000 surrogates for each of the 1000 age models, computes a million correlations, and therefore takes a few minutes: